What Is Moving Flexion Therapeutics, Inc. (FLXN) Today

-Technical chart claims that Flexion Therapeutics, Inc. (FLXN) would settle between $14.29/share to $14.76/share level.
-However, if the stock price goes below the $13.15 mark, then the market for Flexion Therapeutics, Inc. becomes much weaker.
-If that happens, the stock price might even plunge as low as $12.48 for its downside target.
-The stock is currently in the red zone of MACD, with the indicator reading -1.33.
+Technical chart claims that Flexion Therapeutics, Inc. (FLXN) would settle between $7.89/share to $8.58/share level.
+However, if the stock price goes below the $6.08 mark, then the market for Flexion Therapeutics, Inc. becomes much weaker.
+If that happens, the stock price might even plunge as low as $4.96 for its downside target.
+The stock is currently in the red zone of MACD, with the indicator reading -3.75.
 Traders are always alerted for the move of a stock above or below the zero line due to the fact that the reading is an indicator of the position of the short-term average relative to the long-term average.
 If the MACD is above the zero line, then the short-term average relative is above that of the long-term average, thus implying an upward momentum.
 Vice versa is the case if the MACD is below the zero line.

 Analysts at The Benchmark Company lifted target price for shares of FLXN but were stick to Buy recommendation for the stock in their opinion released on December 27.
 The price target has been raised from $19 to $25.
 Craig Hallum, analysts launched coverage of Flexion Therapeutics, Inc. (NASDAQ:FLXN) stock with a Buy recommendation, according to their flash note issued to investors on December 05.
 Analysts at BTIG Research, made their first call for the equity with a Buy recommendation, according to a research note that dated back to November 25.